anudeep1996/room-inference-using-object-detection/README.md

 For the open images dataset, the downloaded images have XML extension documents we need to convert them into text documents.
 Source: https://cocodataset.org/#explore
 https://storage.googleapis.com/openimages/web/visualizer/index.html?set=train&type=detection&c=%2Fm%2F03dnzn
+#### The link for the dataset which I have used are avaliable in the phase-3 under the section data.
 ## Planned Framework:
 The overall framework of the scene recognition method is based on the YOLO algorithm.
 The objects detected from YOLO are then passed into the rule inference engine which identifies the room.